 Under § 73 and § 75.2 of Income Tax Act (TVL) of 30 Dec 1992 (1535/1992), including the amendments by Act no 504/2010 and by Act no 1246/2013, the Finnish Tax Administration has set out the following:

 The criteria for and amounts of allowances for travel expenses, to be considered exempt from tax in the 2014 taxation, shall be as prescribed in this decision below.

 Travel expenses are the costs arising from a taxpayer's business travel in the territory of Finland or other countries.

 'Business trips' mean any short-term trips by an employee in performing his duties to a place where he temporarily performs working tasks or conducts business, distinct from his regular place of work.
 If, because of the nature of his work, the employee has no regular place of work, any short trip by employee from home to a temporary place of employment is a business trip.

 Furthermore, trips under the following circumstances are also regarded as business trips:

 - Location of the workplace is elsewhere than inside the facilities or establishments that belong to the employer or to a closely related corporate entity within the employer’s sphere of interest;

-- Work falls into the definition of temporary work under § 72a, Income Tax Act (TVL)
+- Work falls into the category of temporary work, as defined in § 72a, Income Tax Act (TVL)

 - Location is at a distance exceeding 100 kilometres from the taxpayer’s home;

-- Taxpayer has stayed overnight, due to the trip to the workplace, in temporary quarters, which are necessary because of the distant location of the workplace.
+- Taxpayer has stayed overnight, due to the trip to the workplace, in a temporary accommodation, which is necessary because of the distant location of the workplace